Password strength: Complexity

+But complexity must not be at the expense of memorability.
+Random character strings are secure but tricky to remember; passphrases can offer a way to find a balance between complexity and use.

+Uniqueness

+Every account must have a distinct password.
+The use of passwords for many different accounts raises the risk of compromise if one service is attacked.

-The forcing of lowercase, uppercase alphabetic characters, numbers and symbols in passwords was common policy, but has been found to actually decrease security, by making it easier to crack.
-Research has shown how very predictable common use of such symbols are, and the US, UK government cyber security departments advise against forcing their inclusion in password policy.
-Complex symbols also make remembering passwords much harder, which increases writing down, password resets and password reuse – all of which lower rather than improve password security.
-The original author of password complexity rules, Bill Burr, has apologised and admits they actually decrease security, as research has found; this was widely reported in the media in 2017.
+Forcing the inclusion of lowercase letters, uppercase letters, numbers, and symbols in passwords was a common policy but has been found to decrease security, by making it easier to crack.
+Research has shown how predictable the common use of such symbols are, and the US and UK government cyber security departments advise against forcing their inclusion in password policy.
+Complex symbols also make remembering passwords much harder, which increases writing down, password resets, and password reuse, all of which lower rather than improve password security.
+The original author of password complexity rules, Bill Burr, has apologized and admits they decrease security, as research has found; this was widely reported in the media in 2017.
 Online security researchers and consultants are also supportive of the change in best practice advice on passwords.
+Despite this, complexity requirements in password policies remain widespread: a 2023 study of 20,000 websites found that about 20% still require passwords to contain characters from at least two character classes.

-Some guidelines advise against writing passwords down, while others, noting the large numbers of password protected systems users must access, encourage writing down passwords as long as the written password lists are kept in a safe place, not attached to a monitor or in an unlocked desk drawer.
+Some guidelines advise against writing passwords down, while others, noting the large numbers of password-protected systems users must access, encourage writing down passwords as long as the written password lists are kept in a safe place, not attached to a monitor or in an unlocked desk drawer.
 Use of a password manager is recommended by the NCSC.

-The possible character set for a password can be constrained by different web sites or by the range of keyboards on which the password must be entered.
+The possible character set for a password can be constrained by different websites or by the range of keyboards on which the password must be entered.